danesparza/set-cloudflare-dns/README.md

 # set-cloudflare-dns
-Set DNS information for a cloudflare based host
+A simple command line tool built in go.
+The tool sets dns information for a host using cloudflare credentials